nllz/IRTF-HRPC/draft-quichr.md

 ### Lawful Intercept

 The lawful intercept of content in QUIC works similarly to TLS over TCP.
-Intercept can: force the acceptance of an alternate certificate; cooperate with or coerce the non-monitored endpoints to obtain session keys for decryption of traffic; exploit endpoint vulnerabilities to place monitoring devices directly on the endpoint on the other side of the crypto boundary.
+An intercept can: force the acceptance of an alternate certificate; cooperate with or coerce the non-monitored endpoints to obtain session keys for decryption of traffic; exploit endpoint vulnerabilities to place monitoring devices directly on the endpoint on the other side of the crypto boundary.

 Forcing TLS 1.3 avoids some common exploit vectors in TLS 1.2 and strengthens the ciphersuites.